 Groups are required to have a minimum of 10 students to be scheduled, and are limited to a maximum of 75 students per visit.
 A 1:10 ratio of adults to students is required.

 Student activities take place in mostly in an outdoor environment – insect repellent, sunscreen, bottled water, and snacks are highly recommended.
 Groups are welcome to enjoy lunch at the picnic tables following the conclusion of the field trip programs.
 No secured storage for lunches or coolers are available.
 Bathrooms are available on site.
 All facilities are ADA accessible.

 Due to heavy traffic on Fort Myers Beach from January through April, we encourage morning visits and if possible for trips to be taken May through December.

 Payment and completion of appropriate paperwork is required before activities can take place.

 Student Programs Offered

-Archaeology of the Mound House – Students will learn about the science behind archaeology and the techniques and tools used to uncover clues about the culture of the Calusa Indians.
-Participants will carefully sort through materials from the shell mound to discover what the Calusa used to build the mound, what kinds of fish and shellfish they ate, and what objects they made.
+Archaeology of the Mound House – Students will learn about the science behind archaeology and the techniques and tools used to uncover clues about the culture of the Calusa.
+Students will examine the Mound House as an archaeologist with a mapping activity.